junchen88/Sport-Data-Hub/README.md

 3. Add comment, then work on check db before scraping, and check for player club status/changes

-now: fix lineup problem
-check db first if it contains the most recent matches + at least "num" matches
+now:check db first if it contains the most recent matches + at least "num" matches